winifyai/winifyai/README.md

 ---

-## 🧪 Sample Security Questionnaires
+## 🧪 Sample Security Questionnaires and Knowledge Hub Documents

-This repo includes **sample security questionnaires and compliance documents** you can use to explore and test WinifyAI.
+This repository includes **sample security questionnaires and compliance documents** you can explore and use to test WinifyAI.

+### Folder structure:

+samples/
+├── security-questionnaires/
+│ └── standard-questionnaire.pdf
+├── knowledge-hub-docs/
+│ └── acme-security-overview.pdf

+### Available samples:

-### `/samples/security-questionnaires/`
+#### `/samples/security-questionnaires/`
 - `standard-questionnaire.pdf` – 50 common vendor security questions
-- `soc2-questionnaire.docx` – SOC 2-aligned customer request form

-### `/samples/knowledge-hub-docs/`
+#### `/samples/knowledge-hub-docs/`
-- `sample-privacy-policy.pdf`
-- `sample-infosec-policy.docx`
+- `acme-security-overview.pdf` – Overview of security policies and posture

-These can be uploaded into WinifyAI’s Knowledge Hub and used to auto-generate answers.
+These files can be uploaded into WinifyAI’s Knowledge Hub to auto-generate answers for vendor questionnaires.

 ---